JeffHing/angular-cabinet/README.md

 </div>
 ```

-### Add the CSS
+### 3. Add the CSS

+Add the CSS for the classes associated with each element.
+To make it easy to
-By default, every directive automatically adds a class to its element based
+apply your CSS, every directive automatically adds a class to its element based
 upon the directive's name.
 For example, the 'tab-trigger' directive adds
 the 'tab-trigger' class to the element.
-When the tab is opened, the
+When the tab is open, the
-'tab-trigger-open' class is added to the element.
+directive also adds the 'tab-trigger-open' class to the element.

 ```css
 .tab-trigger {